phac-nml/arboratornf/README.md

 - `--ar_config`: The Arborator-specific config file for specifying the operations used when summarizing metadata and how such metadata should be displayed in the output.
 - `--ar_thresholds`: The clustering thresholds used by Arborator.
 These thresholds must be provided as a list of integers (default: 100,50,25,20,15,10,5,0).

+### LOCIDEX

+When large samplesheets are provided to LOCIDEX, they are split-up, into batches (default batch size: 100), to allow for `LOCIDEX_MERGE` to be run in parallel.
+To modify the size of batches use the parameter `--batch_size n`

 Further parameters (defaults from nf-core) are defined in [nextflow_schema.json](nextflow_schema.json).

 # Running